EVERYTHING FAMILY &

 instructions for making and launching rockets.

-Einstein's birthday.
-There are many quotes by Einstein and they can be
+Birthday.
+There are many quotes by Einstein and they can be easily found

-easily found on-line and used for discussion.
-My favorite is:
+on-line and use for discussion.
+Our favorite is: "Imagination is more

 Incredible Kid Day